Marvellous week spent exploring Cos. Cork & Waterford

 - Day 5: Thursday 9 July

-- The Ballymaloe Cookery School Gardens, a few miles from the hotel, have been laid out by Darina Allen.
-These are a mixture of areas devoted to fruit, vegetables and herbs, all grown to support the Cookery School, and the more formal herbaceous areas surrounding the family’s house.
-After some time for coffee, we continue to Fota, the estate of the Smith-Barrys, Earls of Barrymore, an ancient local landowning family.
+- We shall spend a restful morning at Ballymaloe, taking advantage of the opportunity to explore the house and grounds perhaps?
+After coffee, we continue to Fota, the estate of the Smith-Barrys, Earls of Barrymore, an ancient local landowning family.
 We have a tour of the house’s principal reception rooms.
 After our group lunch we then spend a gentle afternoon being guided round Fota’s renowned Arboretum, a landscape park of rare beauty, now home to a major collection of fine trees, shrubs and other horticultural rarities.
 We return to Ballymaloe where you will have some free time to explore the hotel’s surroundings.
 Dinner will be at the hotel.

 - Day 6: Friday 10 July